 Development a Theory of Change

 A theory of change (ToC) would help considerably to establish a common understanding within the movement of what is required to bring about sustainable improvements in the provision of urban WASH services.
 Furthermore, a well written ToC makes it possible for everyone to see how their actions contribute to that change and the higher level desired outcomes of the organisation.
-It should not be seen as only a tool for development programming but would also be of value in emergency response: guiding programme decisions and ensuring a smooth transition from emergency to development programmes.
+It should not be seen as a tool that is only for development programming but it would also be of value in emergency response; guiding programme decisions and ensuring a smooth transition from emergency to development programmes.

 Identification of boundaries